 You know that feeling when you are driving through the soft stuff and your car begins to sink and come to a halt?
-Those who have done much four wheel driving on the beach, in soft snow or in sloppy mud will know what I am talking about.
+Those who have done much 4WDing on the beach, in soft snow or in sloppy mud will know what I am talking about.
 Getting your car out of one of these situations can be difficult and stressful using the conventional recovery methods like snatch straps, winches or even a shovel.

 What are Maxtrax?

 Maxtrax are an innovative recovery device made from engineering grade reinforced nylon.
 To use them, you simply dig away a few shovel loads from your tyres (and they can be used as shovels), lay them down and drive onto them.

 They provide the traction needed to lift your vehicle out of the dirt quickly, safely and easily.
 Now, I know what you are thinking – these can’t be as good as I am making them out to be.
 If you don’t believe they work so well, have a look at the video below:

 It’s not just me that thinks Maxtrax are a brilliant way to get out of trouble.
 Have a look at the four wheel drives that you see set up for touring and hardcore 4WDing in your local area.
 Many drive around with Maxtrax on their roofracks, or in their vehicles.
 There are thousands of people throughout the world that own Maxtrax – the product speaks for itself.